RazorLove/pennies/README.md

 to be simple to use, save, and transfer for beginners--and simultaneously enable advanced crypto-currency users quick, non-nonsense interaction via Command Line Banking.

-CHANGELOG:
+#####CHANGELOG:

-As of release 0.9.2, The Piggy Bank includes QR code support.
+0.9.2.0: The Piggy Bank includes QR code support.

-As of release 0.9.3, The Piggy Banks has been translated in to multiple languages.
+0.9.3.0: The Piggy Banks has been translated in to multiple languages.

-As of release 0.9.4, The Piggy Bank has a fork in place reducing interest payouts by a factor of 100.
+0.9.4.0: The Piggy Bank has a fork in place reducing interest payouts by a factor of 100.
 The fork is set to occur on Midnight GMT, All Hallow's Eve, 2013.
 Also new in this release is the ability to mint coins using the command "mintpennies true" in Command Line Banking.

-As of 0.9.6, the Piggy Bank has returned interest to its previous levels, temporarily.
+0.9.6.0: the Piggy Bank has returned interest to its previous levels, temporarily.
 Coin Control has also been added to the Bank.

-0.10.0 Fixes the stake issues, set to take effect on Jan 8th.
+0.10.0.0: Fixes the stake issues, set to take effect on Jan 8th.

+0.10.1.0: Fixing the fix attempt #1

+0.10.2.0: Fixing the fix attempt #2

+0.10.2.1: Rebuild as release instead of debug, semms to have finally fixed the fix